kappter/slidecraft/README.markdown

 - **Time Tracking**: Tracks time from CSV upload to quiz completion, included in the report.
 - **Multiple-Choice Quiz**: Generates a 5-question quiz with 4 answer choices per question, based on the process steps, with no auto-advance.
 - **Photo Upload**: Optionally upload a photo (JPEG/PNG, max 5MB) to include in the report, showcasing the process results.
-- **Report Preview**: Displays a scrollable report in the browser with user info, quiz results, process steps, and uploaded photo, which can be printed or saved as PDF using the browser’s native functionality.
+- **Report Preview**: Displays a scrollable report in the browser with user info, quiz results, process steps, and uploaded photo, allowing users to enter their name and upload a photo before printing or saving as PDF using the browser’s native functionality.
 - **Responsive Design**: Works seamlessly on desktops, phones, and projectors using Tailwind CSS with a fixed, ultra-compact header and footer, featuring a super clean and professional look.
 - **Static Hosting**: Deployable on GitHub Pages with no server-side dependencies.